syh7/DnDwiki/src/main/resources/raw/darninia/session 8 - wanted.md

 + put on by random guards at prison, so magic items were activated before
 + try to get a dagger in between,but lifting does not work

-- ancient Andarin Culoherana joins the group
+- ancient Andarin Culoriana joins the group
 - was captured under the mountain
 - says documents are not beneath the mountain nor on or anywhwere near
 - hiding something about caves